 The greatest disadvantage of steel is that it will rust – deteriorate by process of oxidation – when exposed to the elements.
 However, the application of protective finishes and paints can prevent rust.

 Although steel will not burn, it is not classified as fireproof because it can become distorted, lose its structural strength, or even melt – depending on the intensity of the heat.
-Compared to many materials, however, steel offers a great deal of fire resistance due to a large amount of heat needed to cause it damage.
+Compared to many materials, however, steel offers a great deal of fire resistance due to the large amount of heat needed to cause it damage.